-This new offering has been modestly priced at under $400 and is being touted as a viable alternative to Creality CR-10, and that’s saying something about this printer’s potential given the huge fan base that the Creality CR-10 enjoys among the 3D printing community.
+This new offering from Tevo has been modestly priced at under $400 and is being touted as a viable alternative to Creality CR-10s, and that’s saying something about this 3D printer’s potential given the huge fan base that the Creality CR-10s enjoys among the 3D printing community.

 Unboxing and setting up the Tevo Tornado

 The TEVO Tornado 3D printer arrives in a bulky carton that can seem a little rough around the edges.
 Considering the large build volume of the TEVO Tornado, the enormous package size is hardly a surprise.

 Inside, everything is neatly arranged in black colored foam trays and the outer carton sealed with sturdy TEVO tapes.

 Upon opening the box, you are greeted by a bright red build surface for the print bed the words Tornado imprinted on it, along with the instruction manual that looks pretty glossy and fairly detailed with a pictorial depiction of the assembly process, at least on the first glance.